“Five miles south of the Canadian border”: A ‘Twin Peaks’ travel guide

 Get cosy at the Salish Lodge & Spa (a.k.a.
 The Great Northern Hotel exterior)

 Seattle’s “premiere luxury hotel resort” was only used for exterior shots of The Great Northern, but the hotel actually goes above and beyond in catering for Twin Peaks fans looking to enjoy the interior too.

-The Salish Lodge & Spa offers a Twin Peaks Experience for fans which includes Twin Peaks inspired drinks, a cherry pie inspired spa treatment, and the chance to bingewatch the first season of the show in the comfort of the place that inspired The Great Northern.
+The Salish Lodge & Spa offers its Twin Peaks Experience for fans, which includes Twin Peaks inspired drinks, a cherry pie inspired spa treatment, and the chance to bingewatch the first season of the show in the comfort of the place that inspired The Great Northern.

 Do some upside down pull-ups at Kiana Lodge (a.k.a.
 The Great Northern Hotel interior)

 7868, 14976 Sandy Hook Rd NE, Poulsbo, WA 98370